preesm/preesm/releng/README.md

 </url>
 ```

 These references are used when installing the reference from an Eclipse installation.
-During the Mavan build, these repository should be added.
+During the Maven build, these repositories should be added.
 The Preesm, TMF and Neons repositories are already included in the parent POM (see [Dependencies](#dependencies)).
 The extra development plugins, however, need to be found during the build process, for bundling the dev feature and generating the complete site.
 Therefore, intermediate releng POM declares new P2 repositories (in order to share this configuration with the site project):
 ```XML
   <!-- Extra repositories for building the all-in-one dev feature -->
   <repositories>